lino-network/lino-docs/docs/overview/intro.md

 ### In-app Digital Asset (IDA)

-An App developer on Lino blockchain can issue its own fix-priced [IDA](../blockchain/ida.html) that can be used within that app only.
+An App developer on Lino blockchain can issue its own fixed price [IDA](../blockchain/ida.html) that can be used within that app only.
 IDA, for the first time, makes blockchain-based applications more user-friendly to non-crypto users.

 ### Voting Rewards